-I went out to the garden today, and picked another 15 or so tomatoes.
+I went out to the garden today and picked another 15 or so tomatoes.
 None is much larger than a ping pong ball, but I still have them in several different colors.
-The grape tomatoes are looking better and getting larger again now that it has cooled off and I have been watering more regularly.
-The tomatoes in the asparagus are so big now that they are bending over and drooping onto the ground.
+The grape tomatoes are looking better and getting larger again now that it has cooled off, and I have been watering more regularly.
+The tomatoes in the asparagus are so big now that they are bending over and drooping onto the ground!
 I tied several branches up today.

 It seems my daughter did not water the onions and leeks when I asked her to this weekend, and they are looking very rough.
 I may try to give them a boost with some miracle gro or something.

-The new hedges haven’t died yet, and the new New Dawn rose I put in from White Flower Farm looks great!
+In happier news, the new hedges haven’t died yet, and the new New Dawn rose I put in from White Flower Farm looks great!
 I can’t believe how good plants from there look!
 Even the clematis is alive.